Anderson Cooper: Early life and education

 Wyatt experienced a series of heart attacks while undergoing open-heart surgery, and died January 5, 1978, at the age of 50.
 Cooper considers his father's book Families to be "sort of a guide on... how he would have wanted me to live my life and the choices he would have wanted me to make.
 And so I feel very connected to him."

-When Cooper was 21, his older brother, Carter Vanderbilt Cooper, committed suicide on July 22, 1988, at age 23, by jumping from the 14th-floor terrace of Vanderbilt's New York City penthouse apartment.
+When Cooper was 21, his older brother, Carter Vanderbilt Cooper, died by suicide on July 22, 1988, at age 23, by jumping from the 14th-floor terrace of Vanderbilt's New York City penthouse apartment.
 Gloria Vanderbilt later wrote about her son's death in the book A Mother's Story, in which she expressed her belief that the suicide was caused by a psychotic episode induced by an allergy to the anti-asthma prescription drug salbutamol.
 Carter's suicide sparked Anderson's interest in journalism:

 Cooper attended the Dalton School, a private co-educational day school on the Upper East Side of Manhattan.
 At age 17, after graduating from Dalton a semester early, Cooper traveled around Africa for several months on a "survival trip".
 He contracted malaria on the trip and was hospitalized in Kenya.
 Describing the experience, Cooper wrote "Africa was a place to forget and be forgotten in."
 Cooper attended Yale University, where he resided in Trumbull College and was a coxswain on the lightweight rowing team.
 He was inducted into the Manuscript Society and majored in political science, graduating with a Bachelor of Arts in 1989.

 Career

 Early career

 During college, Cooper spent two summers as an intern at the Central Intelligence Agency while studying political science.
 He pursued journalism with no formal journalistic education.
 He is a self-proclaimed "news junkie since [he] was in utero".
-After his first correspondence work in the early 1990s, he took a break from reporting and lived in Vietnam for a year, during which time he studied the Vietnamese language at Vietnam National University, Hanoi.